 So how can an oil and gas producer utilize futures contracts to hedge their exposure to volatile oil and gas prices?
 As an example, let's assume that you are a crude oil producer who wants to hedge the price of your future crude oil production.
 For sake of simplicity, let's assume that you are looking to hedge (by "fixing" or "locking" in the price) your July crude oil production.
 To hedge this production with futures, you could sell (short) a September ICE Brent crude oil futures contract.
-We are using ICE Brent futures in this example as ICE Brent is the global benchmark for crude oil but, most producers in the Americas would be likely be inclined to utilized NYMEX WTI futures rather than ICE Brent futures.
+We are using ICE Brent futures in this example as ICE Brent is the global benchmark for crude oil however, most producers in the Americas would be likely be inclined to utilize NYMEX WTI futures rather than ICE Brent futures.

-Let's now assume that it is July 19, the expiration date of the September ICE Brent crude oil futures contract.
+Let's now assume that it is July 31, the expiration date of the September ICE Brent crude oil futures contract.
 Because you do not want to make delivery of the futures contract, you buy back the September futures contract at the prevailing market price to close out your position.

-To compare how your strategy will work if the September crude oil futures contract settles at prices both above and below your price of $61.90, let's examine the following two scenarios.
+To compare how your strategy will work if the September crude oil futures contract settles at prices both above and below your price of $80.70, let's examine the following two scenarios.

-Last but not least, while this example addressed how a crude oil producer can hedge with futures, one can employ similar methodologies to hedge the production of other commodities as well.
+Finally, while this example addressed how a crude oil producer can hedge with futures, one can employ similar methodologies to hedge the production of other commodities as well.